 |Litre||l or L|

 |Centilitre||cl or cL|

 |Millilitre||ml or mL|

-Imperial units of measure
+Non-metric units of quantity

-- it's additional to, and not given greater prominence than, the metric marking, AND
+- it's additional to, and not given greater prominence than, the metric marking, and

 - the goods have been imported into New Zealand, or